J. Alex Chediak, Ph.D.

 Dr. Chediak has been married to Marni since 2004.
-They have a daughter, Karis Joy, born March, 2006.
-They are expecting a son in September, 2007.
+They have three children.
 Their hobbies include hiking, traveling, reading books, and watching periodic drama and other movies set in historical contexts.
-Dr. Chediak maintains a blog at www.alexchediak.com/blog.
+Dr. Chediak maintains a personal website and blog at www.alexchediak.com.

 “Great are the works of the LORD, studied by all who delight in them.”